SpenceKonde/megaTinyCore/README.md

 # megaTinyCore
 Arduino core for the new megaAVR ATtiny series chips.
 These parts represent the new megaAVR technology (as used in megaAVR chips like the ATmega4809 as used on Nano Every and Uno Wifi Rev. 2) and advanced peripherals in low-cost, small packages of the ATtiny line.
 All of these parts feature a full hardware UART, SPI and TWI interface, and the 1-series parts have a DAC for analog output as well.
 Moreover, these parts are *cheap* - the highest end parts, the 3216 and 3217, with 32k of flash and 2k of SRAM (same as the atmega328p used in Uno/Nano/ProMini!) run just over $1, and under 90 cents in quantity - less than many 8k classic AVR ATtiny parts (AVR architecture, at a PIC price).
 All of these parts will run at 20MHz (at 5v) without an external crystal.

 These use a UPDI programmer, not traditional ISP like the classic ATtiny parts did.
-One can be made from a classic AVR Uno/Nano/Pro Mini - see [Making a UPDI programmer](MakeUPDIProgrammer.md)
+One can be made from a classic AVR Uno/Nano/Pro Mini - see [Making a UPDI programmer](MakeUPDIProgrammer.md).

+The Optiboot serial bootloader is now supported (as of 1.1.0) on these parts, allowing them to be programmed via a serial port.
+See the Optiboot section below for more information on this, and the relevant options.
+Installing the bootloader does require a UPDI programmer.
+In the near future, I will be selling pre-bootloaded boards on Tindie.

-For this core to work when installed manually, and via board manager for 1.0.1 and earlier, **you must install the official Arduino megaAVR board package** using board manager - this is required to get the compiler installed.
+For this core to work when installed manually, and via board manager for 1.0.1 and earlier, **you must install the official Arduino megaAVR board package** using board manager - this is required to get the compiler and correct version of avrdude installed.
 If you receive an error of the form "avr-g++: error: device-specs/specs-attiny402: No such file or directory", that indicates that the Arduino megaAVR board package is not installed.
 As of 1.0.2, this is no longer required if installed via board manager.
 It is still required for a manual installation.

 ## Supported Parts (click link for pinout diagram and details)
 * [ATtiny3217,1617,817,417](megaavr/extras/ATtiny_x17.md)